FACT-Finder-Web-Components/shopware6-plugin/README.md

 We strongly recommend not creating many layouts as currently there's still only few possibilities offered anyway.
 Future development will bring more blocks and elements will be provided here.

+### Set correct name for CategoryPath field

+By default, SDK uses a field named CategoryPath (default field name for FactFinder instance).
+If in your FactFinder instance configuration you have a different field name for Category field then you must set this name in the `services.xml` file as shown below:

+    //src/Resources/config/services.xml:34
+    <parameter key="factfinder.navigation.category_path_field_name" type="string">CategoryPath</parameter>

 ## Exporting Feeds

 FACT-Finder allows to export different types of feeds, like a **products**, **cms** and **brands** (or manufacturers)